In smog-choked China, drivers check out electric cars

 “Recently, the smog is so serious that people aren’t willing to go outside, so they call us to ask,” said Li Hui, owner of several BYD dealerships, which focus on environmentally friendly cars.
 He said inquiries about the firm’s e6 pure electric model were up by 8-9 percent.

-BYD, backed by Warren Buffett’s Berkshire Hathaway (BRKa.N), is also playing off the smog in its advertising.
+BYD, backed by Warren Buffett’s Berkshire Hathaway, is also playing off the smog in its advertising.
 Posters on social media for the e6 carry a promotion offering free pollution masks for anyone visiting one of Li’s dealerships.

 “Evil pollution invades, and you don’t have a monkey king?” reads another advertisement on BYD’s official microblog, showing a man in a cloud of pollution calling for help from China’s fabled Monkey King hero.